cog1to/expressvpn-tray/README.md

+# ExpressVPN Tray Icon

-# Tray icon for displaying status of ExpressVPN client/daemon on Linux desktops.
+Tray icon for displaying status of ExpressVPN client/daemon on Linux desktops.

+Icons are copied from Mac version of ExpressVPN client.

 ## Requirements